venomouscyanide/S3GRL/README.md

   baseline script.
 - All SGRL baselines (except WalkPool) can be reproduced using `python sgrl_run_manager.py --config configs/paper/table_2.json`.
-- WalkPool results can be reproduced using `bash Software/WalkPooling/bash/run_ssgrl.sh`
+- WalkPool results can be reproduced using `bash run_ssgrl.sh` by running from Software/WalkPooling/bash
 - S3GRL results can be reproduced using `python sgrl_run_manager.py --config configs/paper/auc_s3grl.json`.

 ### Reproducing Table 3

-- WalkPool can be reproduced using `bash Software/WalkPooling/bash/run_ssgrl_profile_attr.sh` and `bash Software/WalkPooling/bash/run_ssgrl_profile_non.sh`
+- WalkPool can be reproduced using `bash run_ssgrl_profile_attr.sh` and `bash run_ssgrl_profile_non.sh` by running from Software/WalkPooling/bash
 - All other S3GRL and SGRL models can be reproduced using `python sgrl_run_manager.py --config configs/paper/profiling_attr.json` and `python sgrl_run_manager.py --config configs/paper/profiling_non.json`